technicolor-research/pq-fast-scan/README.md

     [k-means variant which forces groups of same sizes](http://elki.dbs.ifi.lmu.de/wiki/Tutorial/SameSizeKMeans).
 4. Add all vectors of ANN_SIFT100M1 to the IVFADC.
 5. We name *partition* each Voronoi cell of the coarse quantizer.
 Save each partition [0-7] to a different file.
-See below for storage format.
+See below for file format.
 6. Using the coarse quantizer, map each query vector to its corresponding partition (no multiple assignement, i.e. ma=1).
 Save the query vectors IDs corresponding to each partition in a different *list*.
-See below for storage format.
+See below for file format.
 7. Compute distance tables for each vector.
 Save *distance tables* sequentially in a single file.
-See below for storage format.
+See below for file format.

 **partitions file format:** [Binary file]
 The number of pqcodes in the partition (32-bit int), followed by all pqcodes of